-Tsunami early warning and alert is an emerging and promising application of HFR.
-The main principle underlying the detection is that the abnormal surface current pattern induced by the orbital velocity of the tsunami wave train can be measured and interpreted in real-time by an appropriate detection algorithm.
+Tsunami early warning and alert represent an emerging and promising application of HFR.
+The main principle underlying the detection is that the abnormal surface current pattern induced by the orbital velocity of the tsunami wave train can be measured and interpreted in real time by an appropriate detection algorithm.
 The idea was first proposed by Barrick (1979), but it was only after the 2004 Indian Ocean disaster that the proof of concept was made on the basis of actual HFR data.
-It was shown numerically with simulated (e.g. Lipa et al., 2006; Gurgel et al., 2011) and real (e.g. Lipa et al., 2011 & 2012; Dzvonkovskaya et al., 2012) events that the tsunami signature could be clearly seen in the HFR radial currents and some appropriate detection algorithms were proposed.
-One strong point of HFR tsunami detection is that it is not bound to the nature of the source (i.e.

-seismic or atmospheric) and can be used as a useful complement to other warning systems in places where those are either not available or non-effective.
-Today, more than 20 real tsunamis have been detected 'offline' with the reanalysis of HFR data.
-In view of the growing interest for these new capabilities of HFR, some radar manufacturers now provide commercial toolboxes along with their hardware system for the early detection of tsunamis; such systems have been installed in some places at risk (e.g. Vancouver Island Canada, Oman, New Jersey USA, Sagres in the SW Portugal).
-To date, the only real-time detection was issued following a meteotsunami that occurred on the 1st of October 2016 in Tofino, BC, Canada (Dzvonkovskaya et al., 2017; Guérin et al., 2018).
+It was shown numerically with simulated (e.g., Lipa et al., 2006; Gurgel et al., 2011) and real (e.g., Lipa et al., 2011, 2012; Dzvonkovskaya et al., 2012) events that the tsunami signature could be clearly seen in the HFR radial currents, and some appropriate detection algorithms were proposed.
+One strong point of HFR tsunami detection is that it is not bound to the nature of the source (i.e., seismic or atmospheric) and can be used as a useful complement to other warning systems in places where those are either not available or non-effective.
+Today, more than 20 real tsunamis have been detected "offline" with the reanalysis of HFR data.
+In view of the growing interest in these new capabilities of HFR, some radar manufacturers now provide commercial toolboxes along with their hardware system for the early detection of tsunamis; such systems have been installed in some places at risk (e.g., Vancouver Island, Canada; Oman; New Jersey, USA; Sagres in SW Portugal).
+To date, the only real-time detection was issued following a meteotsunami that occurred on 1 October 2016 in Tofino, BC, Canada (Dzvonkovskaya et al., 2017; Guérin et al., 2018).

-However, no such HFR tsunami alert system has been yet installed in the Mediterranean Sea, even though there is a non-negligible tsunami hazard in this region, as witnessed by very destructive co-seismic events in recent history (e.g. Messina, Sicily, 1908).
-Some worst-case scenarios with a strong (M7.8) earthquake in the North Algerian margin predict important tsunami waves with 3-4 meter amplitude on the French-Italian Riviera (BRGM, 2007).
-Moderate earthquakes such as the M6.9 21 May 2003 Boumerdes-Zemmouri are sufficient to cause 1-3 meter amplitude harbor oscillations within 40-60 minutes in the Balearic Islands, which would be the most impacted spot by seismic sources in North Algeria (Wang et al., 2005; Sahal et al., 2009).
-The impact in the French Mediterranean coast impacted by a seismic source in the North Algerian margin is shown in Fig. 9.
+However, no such HFR tsunami alert system has yet been installed in the Mediterranean Sea, even though there is a non-negligible tsunami hazard in this region, as witnessed by very destructive co-seismic events in recent history (e.g., Messina, Sicily, 1908).
+Some worst-case scenarios with a strong ($M{7.8}$) earthquake on the northern Algerian margin predict important tsunami waves with 3-4 m amplitude on the French-Italian Riviera (BRGM, 2007).
+Moderate earthquakes such as the $M{6.9}$ 21 May 2003 Boumerdes-Zemmouri are sufficient to cause 1-3 m amplitude harbor oscillations within 40-60 min in the Balearic Islands, which would be the most impacted spot by seismic sources in northern Algeria (Wang et al., 2005; Sahal et al., 2009).
+The impact on the French Mediterranean coast impacted by a seismic source on the northern Algerian margin is shown in Fig. 9.